5 Steps to hearing aids

 - sensorineural – where the cochlear is not able to detect all the sounds

-- an auditory processing disorder (APD) – where the brain cannot process the sound detected by your ears detects.
+- an auditory processing disorder (APD) – where the brain cannot process the sound that is detected by your ears.

 Your Audiologist will discuss your test results.
 If there is hearing loss, we will let you know why it is affecting your ability to understand people speaking, even though you can hear some sounds easily.
 At this point, we will refer you on to any other professionals, for further assessment or management, if needed.